-And then– all of a sudden in the early 2000’s, this small beach resort community was experiencing exponential growth—taxing the one road—Hwy 98—and doubling (sometimes tripling) the population during the key tourist seasons.
+In the early 2000’s, Ft.
+Walton Beach experienced exponential growth-taxing the one road—Hwy 98—and doubling (sometimes tripling) the population during the key tourist seasons.
 Our little town began to experience Big City issues—such as traffic—and ultimately an influence of visitors who were not fully prepared to totally envelope themselves into the community, and as such became homeless.
 Some were/are down on their luck veterans, associated with our area’s huge military presence; some made decisions to move here, more optimistic than realistic of finding a job/home very quickly; and, of course, some moved here to make it a year round “vacation area”—and bask in the assistance of the most giving community on earth.

 Thus starting in 2006, the community leadership comprised of Greater Fort Walton Beach Chamber Board members, working with area nonprofits, churches, law enforcement, municipal and county governments—and interested residents/volunteers—met to ask the question—what are we going to do to assist those who are down on their luck here in Okaloosa County?
 New nonprofits were created with their focus of taking care of the men, women, children, and families struggling to make it here.
 At a 2009 conference, attended by over 150 local leaders, one decision was universal — we must find a shelter where these down on their luck folks are given a hand up, not a handout.